 Bone Nutrient Lifetime Complex – this complex is a blend of vitamins and minerals that are essential for bone health.

-This is a must have, and although doTERRA includes it under their women line of products it is just as beneficial to men, so don’t let that confuse you.
+This is a must-have, and although doTERRA includes it under their women line of products it’s just as beneficial to men, so don’t let that confuse you.

 Deep Blue Polyphenol Complex – (and other Deep Blue Products) although in the description of this product you will read a lot about its role in soothing muscles, it is very important for healthy bones and joints as well.

 This complex includes oils like frankincense and ginger that will help reduce inflammation but it also includes turmeric which we don’t see in many other products.

 Curcumin is the key chemical in turmeric, and it’s found that it can reduce pain, inflammation, and stiffness in the joints.
 It’s a good idea to add turmeric to your diet if you have Arthritis.

 Now (2018), doTERRA added turmeric oil to its collection of exclusive oils and I can’t be more excited about it!
 I have a passion for old-fashion/grandma medicine and if you ask your grandma she’ll tell you that turmeric is the best thing to support healthy joints.
 Now we have it in essential oils.

 So you see that there are a lot of ways you can naturally help your body support better joint health.